orbmis/smart-contract-event-hooks/README.md

         bytes calldata signingKey
     ) external returns (bool);

+    /// @dev Remove a previously registered hook event
+    /// @param publisherContract The address of the publisher contract
+    /// @param threadId The id of the thread these hook events will be fired on
+    /// @param signingKey The public key used to verify the hook signatures
+    /// @return Returns true if the hook is successfully updated function removeHook(
+        address publisherContract,
+        uint256 threadId,
+        bytes calldata signingKey
+    ) external returns (bool);

     /// @dev Registers a subscriber to a hook event
     /// @param publisherContract The address of the publisher contract
     /// @param subscriberContract The address of the contract subscribing to the event hooks